 Part of Ashford University’s mission and commitment to our students is to provide accessible, affordable, innovative, high-quality learning opportunities.
-Financial aid can be a big mystery to many college students, so we’ve partnered with Financial Aid TV to help.

 Please follow the steps below to apply for financial aid to attend Ashford University.
 Please call 800.242.4153 to speak directly to an advisor.
 Please review the available resources such as Tuition and Fees, Academic Scholarships, and Grants and Scholarships to understand the additional options you have to invest in your education.

 - If you haven’t already done so, please complete the application for campus admissions to Ashford University.* Simply apply online or print and submit an application.

 - Once conditionally accepted to Ashford University, complete the Free Application for Federal Student Aid (FAFSA) and list the Ashford University code (code 001881) as the college to receive information.

 *You must be accepted by the University before a financial aid disbursement can be made.

 The Net Price Calculator will give you a clear estimate of how much it costs to graduate from Ashford University.